Zalerah Makari Biography: Age, Divorce, Education, Political Career -Pindula, Local Knowledge

 |mobile

 Zalerah Hazvinei Makari (nee Tendayi) is a Zimbabwean politician and a member of Zanu-PF.
 In 2018, Makari participated in that election as an independent candidate.
-In 2022, she was a Zanu PF candidate for Epworth Constituency in the 26 March by-elections.
+In 2022, she was a Zanu PF candidate for Epworth Constituency in the Zimbabwe By-elections (March 2022).

 Background